Mouat and Dodds ‘great ambassadors for curling’ despite semi-final defeat

 “That’s what stood out in their early years – they were just really good members of the club.

-“When they got to under-17 events in Scotland and the under-21s they started to think: ‘Yeah, I really could see myself doing this’ and then their focus, drive and ability really kicked in.
+“When they got to under-17 events in Scotland and the under-21s they started to think, ‘Yeah, I could see myself doing this’ and then their focus, drive and ability really kicked in.

 A Scottish Curling spokeswoman cited the £32 million of funding from the National Lottery and UK Government for British Olympic and Paralympic winter athletes and sports that has enabled the Team GB curling team to train full time, travel to compete and work with data analysis, sports psychologists and nutritionists.